 |I stamped the flower face onto a gift tag.
 I then laid the scrap paper mask I had

-mask I had cut out over the top of it.
-I colored the background by sponging stamped a swirl pattern over everything before moving the mask away.
+cut out over the top of it.
+I colored the background by sponging yellow and stamped a swirl pattern over everything before moving the mask away.
 (Rubber